 - Each resource reflects the best evidence base at the time of

 writing.
 They do not contain the views of any particular

-- We review our paper leaflet every 2 to 3 years.
+- We review our hard copy leaflets every two to three

 - We update the web versions more regularly to reflect any